video works

 loop / total time 00:06:43:00

 A hypermarket has been filmed to show the superfluity of the consumer society.
 The footage has been filmed by hand camera and sometimes quite fast, so a strange feeling occurs by watching it.
 It is the same feeling as going into a supermarket - being influenced by the colors and diversity of the products, but finding it impossible to find the thing you actually need, because there are too many of them.
-This video is part of the room installation of the social art happening project by BROCCOLI Art Group.

 home